openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade-openstack.rst

 .. important::

-   The first machine to be upgraded is always associated with the leader of the principle application.
-Let this machine be called the "principle leader machine" and its unit be called the "principle leader unit".
+   The first machine to be upgraded is always associated with the leader of the principal application.
+Let this machine be called the "principal leader machine" and its unit be called the "principal leader unit".

 The steps are as follows:

 #.
-Set the default series for the principle application and ensure the same has
+Set the default series for the principal application and ensure the same has
    been done to the model.

 #.
 If hacluster is used, pause the hacluster units not associated with the
-   principle leader machine.
+   principal leader machine.

 #.
-Pause the principle non-leader units.
+Pause the principal non-leader units.

 #.
-Perform a series upgrade on the principle leader machine.
+Perform a series upgrade on the principal leader machine.

    #.
 Perform any pre-upgrade workload maintenance tasks.